oh-pun-sauce/componento/README.md

 ### Contribution
-- Fork this repo, add your components, and submit it a s pull request.
+- Fork this repo, add your components, and submit it as pull request.
 - Organize the code in folders with appropriate names.
-Please don't use spaces in foldernames.
+Please don't use spaces in folder names.
 - Add only the necessary HTML, CSS and Javascript code.
 - Add a README.md file in each folder indicating the dependencies/frameworks used and any other relevant details.

 ### Components currently available

 - Card layout
+    - Simple card layout
 - Navbar
     - Simple Navbar
     - Navbar with scroll effect
-    - Navbar-2 with dark mode
+    - Navbar with dark mode